ChurroC/churro-blog/README.md

 for header start doing dropdowns for lang which has a searchable option and theme.
 Maybe add an animation to sun to moon. also actually get color in for dark mode.
+Issue with moutning.
+Since it render first then use effect gets called so no a is moutn but has mount.
+This means local sotrage gets reset.